-Cleveland Clinic Florida Hospital in Weston, Cleveland Clinic, Cleveland Clinic Children's, Cleveland Clinic Children's Hospital for Rehabilitation, Akron General Hospital, Ashtabula County Medical Center, Cleveland Clinic Avon Hospital, Euclid Hospital, Fairview Hospital, Hillcrest Hospital, Lutheran Hospital, Marymount Hospital, Medina Hospital, South Pointe Hospital, Union Hospital, and Cleveland Clinic Nevada.
+Cleveland Clinic Florida Hospitals (Indian River, Martin Health, Tradition and Vero Radiology), Cleveland Clinic, Cleveland Clinic Children's, Cleveland Clinic Children's Hospital for Rehabilitation, Akron General Hospital, Ashtabula County Medical Center, Cleveland Clinic Avon Hospital, Euclid Hospital, Fairview Hospital, Hillcrest Hospital, Lutheran Hospital, Marymount Hospital, Medina Hospital, Mercy Hospital, South Pointe Hospital, Union Hospital, and Cleveland Clinic Nevada.

 Clinical Appropriateness - A service, supply, and/or prescription drug that is required to diagnose or treat conditions which the Cleveland Clinic Health Benefit Program (administered through the TPA) determines is:

 - Appropriate with regard to the standards of good medical practice; - Not primarily for your convenience or the convenience of a provider or another person; and - The most appropriate supply or level of service that can be safely provided to you.
 When applied to the care of an Inpatient, this means that your medical symptoms or condition require that the services cannot be safely or adequately provided to you as an Outpatient.
-When applied to prescription drugs, this means the prescription drug is cost effective compared to alternative prescription drugs that produce comparable effective clinical results.
+When applied to prescription drugs, this means the prescription drug is cost effective compared to alternative prescription drugs that produce comparable effective clinical results. - Clinical criteria includes EHP's or Aetna's Clinical Policy Bulletin